Dror Paley, MD, FRCSC

 for femur lengthening and ankle joint and Achilles tendon for tibial lengthening.
 In addition to formal PT the patient should do

 their own stretches at home several times per day.
 PT is essential to the lengthening process.
-It is however expensive.
-I will not
+Too rapid distraction with the

 Fibular complications: with tibial lengthening the fibula has to be lengthened too.
 The implantable lengthening device only